 The Modern Manifestation

-The manifestation of Sally Bowles’ influence on contemporary fashion and culture is highly theatrical: from the collaboration of John Galliano and Pat McGrath at Dior and Maison Margiela, to Jean Paul Gaultier’s costume design, her panache continues to galvanise the industry.
-Minnelli’s characterisation, in particular, has greatly impacted queer culture, with her style embodying the gender-fuckery pioneered by a plethora of singers and actresses during the 1920s and 1930s.
-Conversely, male drag queens also undoubtedly look to Bowles for performative inspiration.
-The personality of Sally Bowles is colourful, addictive and also a little toxic; but through her Oscar-winning performance, Minnelli managed to champion an empowered woman who acknowledges her flaws yet pours herself a drink, puts on some lipstick and pulls herself together.
+Sally Bowles’ influence can be seen in contemporary fashion and culture: from the collaborations of John Galliano and Pat McGrath at Dior and Maison Margiela, to Jean Paul Gaultier’s costume design, her panache continues to galvanise the industry.
+Minnelli’s characterisation, in particular, has greatly impacted queer culture, with her style embodying the genderfuckery pioneered by a plethora of singers and actors during the 1920s and 1930s.
+The personality of Sally Bowles is colourful, addictive and also a little toxic; but through her Oscar-winning performance, Minnelli managed to champion a woman who acknowledges her flaws, yet pours herself a drink, puts on some lipstick and pulls herself together.